Frequently Asked Questions

 “It is generally accepted that a cold startup is considered to be anything below 60 F. However, an engine at rest is always cold relative to its normal operating temperatures; therefore, the oil is also thick relative to its designed operating viscosity.”
 Harold Tucker, Director of Technical Information and Training, ConocoPhillips Commercial Lubricants.
 Aircraft Maintenance Technology magazine, Sept 2008

 And it’s not just the engine you need to worry about.
-Read this info by Pacific Oil Cooler Service.

 We hear a wide range of installation times customers have reported being billed for… but 4-5 hours is probably most typical.
 This does not mean that if you are quoted or billed more than that the shop is overcharging.
 Installation time depends on several factors such as: